tp6m35p4/Metar-widget/README.md

 # METAR Widget for iOS
-> This script is for create a widget to Get up-to-date METAR of assigned airport by using Scriptable
+This script is for create a widget to show up-to-date METAR of assigned airport by using [Scriptable](https://scriptable.app/)